-The production of massive amounts of conidia (spores produced by mitosis) and the mycelial habit allow some filamentous fungi to be effective biocontrol agents, even under the dry conditions in which aflatoxin producing fungi are very competitive.
+The production of massive amounts of conidia (spores produced by mitosis) and the mycelial habit allow some filamentous fungi to be effective biocontrol agents, even under the dry conditions in which aflatoxin-producing fungi are very competitive.
 Of the many fungal genera which are of interest as biocontrol agents, Trichoderma is perhaps the most frequently studied for the management of plant diseases (Howell, 2003; Mukherjee et. al., 2013).
 Many genotypes of Trichoderma have significant potential as active ingredients for biocontrol products.
 As a result, the genus Trichoderma has a commercial application in controlling a large number of plant diseases (Lorito and Woo, 2015).
-Inoculation with Trichoderma spp on groundnut resulted in a significant reduction of seed infection by A. flavus, and also reduced >50% of the A. flavus populations in the geocarposphere of groundnut (Anjaiah et al., 2006).
+Inoculation with Trichoderma spp. on groundnut resulted in a significant reduction of seed infection by A. flavus, and also reduced >50% of the A. flavus populations in the geocarposphere of groundnut (Anjaiah et al., 2006).
 Trichoderma harzianum Strain 77, the active ingredient of the registered biopesticide Eco-77® in South Africa, has been evaluated for aflatoxin reduction in sweet corn (Sivparsad and Laing, 2016).
 This strain is a mycoparasite causing hyphal lysis of A. flavus.
 When sprayed on silk 10–12 days post-mid silk stage, Strain 77 lowered aflatoxins in sweet corn, but spraying silk before or after this stage had little effect.
 Therefore, the window of application for effective control of aflatoxin using Strain 77 is extremely short.
 There are practical challenges associated with the short window of application since silking is rarely uniform across a maize field.
 Because sweet corn is harvested with a high moisture content and consumed fresh, aflatoxin contamination is usually not of commercial concern.
 The studies mentioned above were primarily carried out under laboratory and greenhouse conditions but these ‘proof-of-concept’ studies were rarely extended to on-farm field conditions or progressed to the registration stage necessary for the commercial use of microbial biopesticides.

 The species of Aspergillus which produce aflatoxins are of great genetic, morphological and chemical diversity.
 Some genotypes of the fungus produce large quantities of aflatoxins with the potential to produce over a million µg/kg of aflatoxins in a single corn kernel.
 Other genotypes produce no aflatoxins and are known as atoxigenic strains.
 The two major morphotypes of A. flavus are the L and S strains, named for the size of sclerotia produced (S – small, L – large).
 Genotypes belonging to the S-strain morphotype produce on average more aflatoxins than genotypes belonging to the L-strain.
 Aflatoxin production within the L-strain is highly variable and nearly all the atoxigenic genotypes found naturally within A. flavus belong to the L-morphotype.